-Students should remain under Isolation as directed by their healthcare provider.
+• Students should remain under Isolation as directed by the PA DOH or their healthcare provider.
 The decision to discontinue isolation or quarantine precautions is made on a case-by-case basis, in consultation with health care providers and state and local health departments.